Our evidence-based analysis of Noopept features

 Taking Noopept late in the evening may interfere with sleep.

-The recommended course of prescription Noopept treatment is 1.5 to 3 months, but if necessary, another cycle may be started after a 1-month break.
+The recommended duration of Noopept treatment is 1.5 to 3 months.
+If necessary, another cycle may be started after a 1-month break.

-It is recommended to start with the minimum effective dose and increase dosage only as needed.
+It is recommended to start with the minimum effective dose and only increase the dosage as needed.
 Some users report that higher doses diminish the desired cognitive effects of Noopept.

 Noopept can be taken alone but also does very well in nootropic stacks for additional synergistic benefits.